seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Do not swear at all;
 Or, if thou wilt, swear by thy gracious self,
 Which is the god of my idolatry,
-And I’ll believe thee.
+And I'll believe thee.

 **ROMEO**
-If my heart’s dear love–
+If my heart's dear love--

 **JULIET**
 Well, do not swear: although I joy in thee,
 I have no joy of this contract to-night:
 It is too rash, too unadvised, too sudden;
 Too like the lightning, which doth cease to be
-Ere one can say ‘It lightens.’
+Ere one can say 'It lightens.'
 Sweet, good night!
-This bud of love, by summer’s ripening breath,
+This bud of love, by summer's ripening breath,
 May prove a beauteous flower when next we meet.
 Good night, good night! as sweet repose and rest
 Come to thy heart as that within my breast!